 2.2 Organisations that participate in HI conformance assessment

-Organisations that participate in HI conformance assessment are listed in Table 3.1.
+The organisations that participate in HI conformance assessment, and their role, are listed below.

-Organisation Roles Developer An organisation that creates a HI implementation using HI conformance requirements.
+Organisation Roles Developer An organisation that creates a HI implementation using conformance profile requirements.
 The Agency An assessor of conformance to HI conformance requirements.